 - Complaints are dealt with promptly, politely and, where appropriate, informally (for example, by telephone)

-- Complaints are learnt from and used to improve services.
+- Complaints are learned from and used to improve services

 How do you make a complaint?

-- If you know the department which is relevant to your complaint, the name or title of an appropriate member of staff, please make your complaint direct to them (referring to this complaints procedure should be helpful).
+- If you know the department which is relevant to your complaint, and/or the name or title of an appropriate member of staff, please make your complaint direct to them (referring to this Complaints Procedure should be helpful)

-- If you do not have this information, please contact EDLounge head office on 01909 568 338 and we can put you in contact with the correct head of department.
+- If you do not have this information, please contact EDLounge head office on 01909 568 338 and we can put you in contact with the correct Manager

 Call: 01909 568 338